Have you decided to travel to Morocco this year? ✈ Great! You´ve made the best decision 🙂 Now it´s time to plan your trip.

 9. Aït Ben Haddou – the kasbah from Game of Thrones

-Aït Ben Haddou is an 11th century ksar (fortified village) in the Ouarzazate province that strikes with its historic architecture.
+Aït Ben Haddou is one of the main places where to go in Morroco.
+It´s an 11th century ksar (fortified village) in the Ouarzazate province that strikes with its historic architecture.
 Its unique style has been an inspiration for many film directors, choosing Aït Benhaddou as a shooting location for famous movies and series such as Jesus of Nazareth, The Mummy, Gladiator, and Game of Thrones.
 Together with Ouarzazate, Aït Ben Haddou became the Hollywood of Morocco and the interest in visiting this ksar increased significantly.
 For the fans of Game of Thrones, Aït Ben Haddou is the destination nr.1 in Morocco.
 It was the “Slaving city” in the 3rd season of the series.

 10. Ouarzazate – the “Hollywood of Morocco”